boblemaire/ESPAsyncSDWebServer/README.md

 This is an adaptation of ESP8266SDWebServer using ESPAsyncWebServer.

-I haven't stressed it very much or benchmarked the speed difference, but it seems to be really fast.
-It will work right out of the box with an Adafruit feather ESP8266 and their Adalogger SDcard.
+It will work right out of the box with an Adafruit feather ESP8266 and their Adalogger SDcard, or any ESP8266 with an SD card connected to the SPI.
+Uses pin 15 for CS, but easily changed in the code.

 Requires the latest version of ESPAsyncWebServer which resolves conflicts between the native support for the ESP SPIFFS file system and SD.h.

-Although everything runs completely asynchronously, I had to serialize the download requests in a FiFo because I couldn't figure out a simple way to maintain a context in the callback.
-Maybe someone can point out what I am missing there.
+Requires ArduinoJson and ESPAsyncWiFiManager (both available on GitHub).

+Includes an editor application that uses the ACE editor and has a file manager that can be used to upload and download filed to/from the SD as well as delete.

+A nice platform to develop JS/Ajax applications or to develop a custom web enabled ESP program by adding handlers for new request types.

 Enjoy.